7 Best Fender Stratocasters (2023) Strats For Every Budget!

 Squier

-Squier is Fender’s subsidiary and is the brand used to produce lower cost, licensed versions of Fender’s most famous models.
-They make guitars at various levels, from the basic Bullet series to the mid range Affinity Series, through to the upper tier Classic Vibe Series and Contemporary models.
+Squier is Fender’s subsidiary and is the brand used to produce lower-cost, licensed versions of Fender’s most famous models.
+They make guitars at various levels, from the basic Bullet series to the midrange Affinity Series to the upper-tier Classic Vibe Series and Contemporary models.

-Squier is an entry level brand, and as far as beginner guitars go, they don’t get much better.
-It is worth noting, however, that the Classic Vibe models are a serious step up from the Affinity models, despite only a modest increase in price.
+Squier is an entry-level brand and as far as beginner guitars go, they don’t get much better.
+It is worth noting that the Classic Vibe models are a serious step up from the Affinity models, despite only a modest increase in price.

 Fender

-Fender branded Stratocasters, like the Squier series, also come in varying tiers, although every guitar made under the Fender name could be considered a tool guitar for a working musician.
-The entry level models are the Mexican made guitars, starting with the Player Series, jumping up to the Vintera models in the mid range, and the special and signature models at the upper level of the Mexican Strats.
+Fender-branded Stratocasters, like the Squier series, come in varying tiers.
+Although every guitar made under the Fender name could be considered a tool guitar for a working musician.
+The entry-level models are the Mexican-made guitars.
+They start with the Player Series, jump up to the Vintera models in the midrange, and the special and signature models are the upper level of Mexican Strats.

-American made Stratocasters are considered to be the flagship models, although even within the US guitars, there are further sub-tiers.
+American-made Stratocasters are considered to be the flagship models, but even within US guitars, there are further sub-tiers.
 The American Performer models are the most affordable, with the American Deluxe series in the middle of the range.
 Above those models, there are numerous signature and custom shop examples representing the very best versions of the Strat on the market.

 Bridge